Intersectional approach of everyday geography: Introduction

-To date, studies exploring daily people's locations have relied on three types of data.
-The more recent one refer to the digital traces that people leave with their mobile phones \cite{Lenormand_2015, OlteanuRaimond_2012, Jiang_2016, Song2010}, their transportation cards \cite{Zhong_2016}, their credit cards \cite{Montjoye_2015, Louail_2017} or their participation in social media - such as Twitter \cite{Wang_2018,Heine_2021}.
-Digital traces depend yet on the operator market share and may suffer from representative issues in users' demographics.
-With phone traces, scholars are also inclined to restrict analysis to inner cities where the grid of mobile phone towers is sufficiently small to enable accurate analyses \cite{Sakarovitch2019}.
-Moreover, in digital data person-based information such as ethnicity or social class (and also sex and age) are very often lacking for confidential/privacy reasons, even if there are some exceptions \cite{Lenormand_2015_demo, Gauvin_2020}.
-To overcome the lack of individual social information, some recent studies use the aggregated social profile of residential areas from census or fiscal databases to infer users social class or race.
+To date, studies exploring daily people's locations, ambient populations and everyday segregation have relied on different types \citep{Whipp_2021, Muurisepp_2022}.
+The more recent one refer to the digital traces that people leave with their mobile phones \citep{Lenormand_2015, OlteanuRaimond_2012, Jiang_2016, Song2010, Hanaoka_2018}, their transportation cards \citep{Zhong_2016}, their credit cards \citep{Montjoye_2015, Louail_2017} or their participation in social media - such as Twitter \citep{Wang_2018,Heine_2021}.
+Digital traces depend on the operator market share and may suffer from representative issues in users' demographics.
+With phone traces, scholars are also inclined to restrict analysis to inner cities where the grid of mobile phone towers is sufficiently small to enable accurate analyses \citep{Sakarovitch2019}.
+Moreover, in digital data person-based information such as ethnicity or social class (and also sex and age) are very often lacking for confidential/privacy reasons, even if there are some exceptions \citep{Lenormand_2015_demo, Gauvin_2020}.
+To overcome the lack of individual social information in digital data, some recent studies use the aggregated social profile of residential areas from census or fiscal databases to infer users social class or race and enrich the data.
 This residential and ecological inference is yet ineffective to extract some individual information (i) about social groups that are heterogeneous located in residential areas (e.g. middle classes, gender or age) or (ii) in areas where density of mobile phone towers is low (e.g. rural areas) and where larger census tracts often gather more heterogeneous population.
-Besides digital traces, a more traditional literature use census data to examine geographies of segregation at home and at work \cite{ellis_2004, Hellerstein_2008}.
-However, these home-work data exclude the large part of the population who is non-active (unemployed, retired, at home etc.) and do not consider locations experienced through leisure, errand activities, or visits to friends and family.
+Besides digital traces, a more traditional literature use census data to examine geographies of segregation at home and at work \citep{ellis_2004, Hellerstein_2008}.
+However, these home-work data exclude the large part of the population who is non-active (unemployed, retired, at home, etc.) and do not consider locations experienced through leisure, errand activities, or visits to friends and family.
 Moreover, census data give no information about the temporal agenda inhibiting space-time analysis of everyday geography.
-A third data source is also available in some specific countries and cities: the origin-destination surveys.
-They provides some precise space-time data including person-based data from a representative population.
-Often seen as less fashionable that digital traces, with smaller sample of respondents, over a more limited time span, or with errors due to self-reporting, these data are yet valuable especially when they concern a large number of city regions and ensure that observations made in one city remain valid for other cities \cite{Cottineau_2019}.
-In France, where origin-destination surveys have been carried out in standardized way, microdata about daily trips have been compiled to concern 385,000 respondents across 2,572 districts of 49 large city regions.
-These survey data provide a large sample bearing comparison with studies using mobile-phone \cite{Song2010, Phithakkitnukoon_2012} or socio-media data \cite{Wang_2018} for which initial and massive samples get often drastically reduced after data cleaning.
+A third data source is also available in some specific countries and cities: the origin-destination surveys (often based on travel diaries).
+They provides some precise space-time data including a large range of person-based data (e.g. sex, age, education level, occupational status) from a representative population.
+Often seen as less fashionable that digital traces, with smaller sample of respondents, over a more limited time span, or with errors due to self-reporting, these traditional data sources are yet valuable especially when they concern a large number of cities and ensure that observations made in one city remain valid for other cities \citep{Cottineau_2019}.
+In France, where origin-destination surveys are carried out in standardized way in a vast range of city regions, microdata about daily trips can be compiled to concern 385,000 respondents across 2,572 districts located in 49 city regions \citep{mobiliscope_datav4-1, Cerema}.
+This dataset provide a large sample bearing comparison with studies using mobile-phone \citep{Song2010, Phithakkitnukoon_2012} or socio-media data \citep{Wang_2018} for which initial and massive samples get often drastically reduced after data cleaning.